Quantitative comparison of electrically induced spin and orbital polarizations in heavy-metal/3d-metal bilayers: Results

 In Fig.\ \ref{fig:SOC_Scaling} we show comprehensive results for the layer-resolved profile of $\chi^S_{xy}$ and $\chi^L_{xy}$ for 6Pt/2Ni, computed for $\alpha = 0$, $0.1$, $0.5$, and $1$, with $\alpha = 1$ corresponding to the intrinsic SOC strength.
 It is evident from Fig.\ \ref{fig:SOC_Scaling}(a) that spin ME susceptibility is a pure SOC effect that scales linearly with the SOC.
-The situation is different for the orbital ME susceptibility, which exhibits practically no dependence on the SOC strength, see Fig.\ \ref{fig:SOC_Scaling}(b).
-For all other spin and orbital susceptibility components, as well as their related spin and orbital conductivity tensors, we find that these scale with the size of the SOC, i.e., these are quantities induced by the SOC.
+The situation is different for the orbital ME susceptibility, which exhibits practically no dependence on the SOC strength, see Fig.\ \ref{fig:SOC_Scaling}(b). {\blue Clearly, the induced $\bm{E}$-transverse orbital polarization represents the nonrelativistic response of the electron system to the electric field.
+That the induced orbital moment is nonrelativistic and perpendicular to the electric field $\bm{E}$ can be recognized from the one-electron operator expression

+that does not require SOC.} For all other spin and orbital susceptibility components, as well as for the spin conductivity tensors elements, we find that these scale linearly with the size of the SOC, i.e., these are quantities induced by the SOC.